How to Finance a Pool | Pool Financing Options 2025

 By: Valencia Higuera Updated By: Ryan Tronier Reviewed By: Paul Centopani

-How to find the best pool loan for your needs
+How to find the best pool financing for your needs

 There may be nothing better in the summer months than having a backyard pool.

-Unfortunately, installing an in-ground swimming pool costs over $50,000 on average, which leaves many homeowners wondering how to finance a pool in the first place.
+Unfortunately, installing an in-ground swimming pool costs over $50,000 on average, which leaves many homeowners wondering how to secure pool financing in the first place.

 Check your pool financing options.
 Start here